MartinaJung/IdentifyingOpticalNonclassicality/README.md

 # Learning to detect optical nonclassicality
 This repository provides tools for analyzing optical nonclassicality based on the Glauber–Sudarshan P representation.

 The code enables the setup and training of the algebraic classifier, a machine learning–based method developed to identify nonclassicality from data.
-The model is fully interpretable in the sense that the learned nonclassicality criterion can be extracted after training.
-Importantly, the criterion learned by the model may not be confused with a sufficient nonclassicality witness.
-Instead, the criterion is an **indicator** for whether a state in nonclassical or not.
+Importantly, the learned nonclassicality criterion can be extracted after training.
+The analytcal formula represents an **indicator** for whether a state is nonclassical --- not be confused with a sufficient nonclassicality witness.

 <img src="./img/VisualAbstract.png" alt="Visual abstract" style="height: 300px;"/>